JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 }
 ```

+`calendar.firstDayOfWeek` above is a synthetic property.

 Note that, if the Java class only has a setter, it isn't visible as a property in Kotlin because Kotlin doesn't support
 set-only properties.

 ## Java synthetic property references

-> The feature is [Experimental](components-stability.md#stability-levels-explained).
+> This feature is [Experimental](components-stability.md#stability-levels-explained).
 It may be dropped or changed at any time.
 > Use it only for evaluation purposes.
 We'd appreciate your feedback on it in [YouTrack](https://kotl.in/issue).
 >
 {type="warning"}

-Starting from Kotlin 1.8.20, you can create references to Java _synthetic properties_.
+Starting from Kotlin 1.8.20, you can create references to Java synthetic properties.
 For example, for such Java code:

 ```
 public class Person {